garrettwilliams90/MelanomaClassification/README.md

 ## Modeling

+I ran 6 different models, fitting to the training set and evaluating on the validation set:
+- Simple Baseline Model
+- Convolutional Neural Network
+- Convolutional Neural Network with Dropout Layers
+- Pretrained VGG16
+- Pretrained ResNet50
+- Pretrained InceptionResNetV2

+The key metrics I focused on were Loss, Accuracy, Recall, and AUC-ROC.
+I focuesed on Recall because having False Negatives are more costly than having False Positives.
+False Negatives is having a malignant skin lesion but predicting that it's benign.
+This would result in people thinking they're healthy when they arent, which could result in lives being lost.

 ## Evaluation

+Our final model will be the VGG16 because it predicted the highest accuracy and recall score, while not overfitting too much to the training data.
+Again, recall is the second evaluation metric because a low score would mean our model is predicting a skin lesion is benign when it's actually malignant.
+This implies you're healthy when you actually aren't and need to seek medical assistance.
+Now, we will take our VGG16 model and evaluate it on the testing set, which we held out.
+This is so we can truly evaluate our model on unseen images

 ![Confusion Matrix](https://raw.githubusercontent.com/garrettwilliams90/MelanomaClassification/main/Images/final-model-confusion-matrix.png)

 ![Metrics](https://raw.githubusercontent.com/garrettwilliams90/MelanomaClassification/main/Images/final-model-metrics.png)

 ## Conclusion

+The Australian Department of Health can develop and market a mobile app for the public that uses my model to classify if a person has melanoma or not.
+This would result in quicker reactions to seek out a professionally trained Dermatologist, which could save lives.
+My model accurately predicts the diagnosis of a skin lesion 93.8% of the time and incorrectly labels the lesion as benign on 16.3% of the time.

+If I had more time to work on this project, I would try and collect more malignant images to combat the class imbalance.
+I would also like to pay for a bigger cloud server to help with memory allocation for such a large dataset.
+Lastly, it would be interesting to run the model on only those with darker skin tones as it theoretically would be harder to classify if a person has Melanoma.

 ## Repository Navigation
 Notebooks were run using Kaggle and can be found [here](https://www.kaggle.com/garrettwilliams90/code)